herry13/nuri-lang/README.md

 }
 ```

 The above action descriptions shows that the `name` of the action is `client2.redirect` (action `redirect` owned by object `client2`).
 It has a single parameter `s` with value `$service2` -- the value is a reference to object `service2` (in JSON, every Nuri reference is represented as a string started with `$` character).
 The `cost` of the action is `1`.
-The `conditions` before execution is `service2.state = State.running`.
-The `effects` after execution is `client2.refer = service2`. `before` gives a list of action indexes that must be successfully executed before this action -- in this case, action `service2.start` that has index `0` must be successfully executed before executing action `client2.redirect`. `after` gives a list of action indexes that should be executed after this action has been successfully executed -- in this case, action `service1.stop`.
+The `conditions` before execution is `service2.state State.running;`.
+The `effects` after execution is `client2.refer service2;`. `before` gives a list of action indexes that must be successfully executed before this action -- in this case, action `service2.start` that has index `0` must be successfully executed before executing action `client2.redirect`. `after` gives a list of action indexes that should be executed after this action has been successfully executed -- in this case, action `service1.stop`.

 By using partial-ordering constraints which are defined in `before` and `after` of all actions, the following partial-order plan can be executed using a parallel execution algorithm in order to decrease the execution time.